Not Currently on View

 "Then having grown both in power and in courage as he saw that his works were prized, Albrecht executed some copper plates that astonished the world."

 -- Giorgio Vasari, 1550

-Purchased with money from the Jacob Metzger Fund for the John Herron Art Institute, now the Indianapolis Museum of Art, in 1924.
+Purchased by the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1924.